rija1/druponrinpoche/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Import image - Use the images from external URL in your CSV file and import all images inside WordPress along with the advanced SEO option to add alt text with WP Ultimate CSV Importer.
 You can also rename the featured image loaded from external URL.
 * More optimized import process - Advanced duplicate handling in WP Ultimate CSV Importer lets you to handle duplicates with any WP fields as primary field, and eliminate duplicate entries in WordPress.
 * Scheduled / Recurring Import - WP Ultimate CSV Importer can check for updates and run import periodically without any manual interaction.
+* Toolset Types Import - Import of any Toolset Types information in CSV into your WordPress with WP Ultimate CSV Importer.
+Lets you to import Toolset Types Custom fields, [Post Relation](https://youtu.be/jkkSG0DUnug), Intermediate post, Repeatable Field & [Repeater Field Group](https://youtu.be/qKPwv3Pc7tw).
 * Multilingual import - Easy to run multilingual website with WP Ultimate CSV Importer with the support for the import of WPML & qTranslate X add-on.
 * WP Ultimate CSV Importer supports WooCommerce product import along with 6 WooCommerce add-on.
 * Import products of MarketPress Lite & PRO version add-on.